Dodgers force World Series Game 7

 This year's Fall Classic has been full of power -- these teams set the record for most home runs in a single World Series with 24 so far -- and dramatic comebacks.
 Game 5 was the craziest of all, ending with a 13-12 Astros walk-off win in the 10th inning.

-Yu Darvish will start Game 7 for Los Angeles.
-In Game 3, he lasted just 1 and 2/3 innings, the shortest outing of his major league career.
-Lance McCullers Jr. will start for Houston.
+"This series has been back and forth," Astros manager A.J.
+Hinch said Tuesday after Game 6.
+"And two incredible teams, trying to get to the finish line.
+And so now, now obviously it's good for our sport.
+Necessarily bad for us, because we wanted to win tonight.
+We'll get back to the hotel, where we'll collect ourselves.
+Both teams will be ready to play with about as much energy as you could possibly imagine in Game 7."

 First pitch for Game 7 is scheduled for Wednesday at 8:20 p.m.
 ET.
+Yu Darvish will start for Los Angeles.
+In Game 3, he lasted just 1 and 2/3 innings, the shortest outing of his major league career.
+Lance McCullers Jr. will start for Houston.